Meet Gary Haynes, Community Lead at our Hastings Court Care Home

 transition a little less daunting.

-Here Gary Haynes, Community lead at Hastings Court Care Home tells us his story and why he is so passionate about working at Hastings Court.
+Here Gary Haynes, Community lead at Hastings Court Care Home in East Sussex tells us his story and why he is so passionate about working at Hastings Court.

 Gary began his career in care in 2010 working in community care, supporting individuals in their own homes.
 After finding that he loved helping others and had an affinity for care work, Gary chose to work in a care